GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

 3. Contact Information:
  * Select "Company Account" radio button
- * Full Name is account name you created in prevous step - eg 'GA-AWS-BUMBLEBEE'
+ * Full Name is the Account Name you created in prevous step - eg 'GA-AWS-BUMBLEBEE'
  * Company Name and Details as below:
    > Company Name: Geoscience Australia
    > Country: Australia
    > Address: GPO Box 378
    > City: Canberra
    > State: ACT
    > Post Code: 2601
    > Phone: +61 2 6249 9111

  * Complete the Capta Image test and tick the "AWS Customer Agreement" check box - and click "Create Account and Contine"
+ * Welcome to Amazon Web Services page - click 'Launch Management Console' button

+4. Sign In to new account:
+ * My e-mail address: same as used previously
+ * Select 'I am a returning user' and enter the password
+ * click 'Sign in using our secure server'

+5. Add Credit Card to secure charges:
+ > To cover any charges, AWS requires a credit card to secure the account initially.
+The next step will request the new account to be assigned to GA's Consolidated Billing account.
+Any credit charges should be minimal (less than $10 in the first month) however this needs to be agreed to by the GA Credit Card holder and the relevant financial delegate.

+ * Step 1 of 2 - Enter Credit Card Details
+ * Step 2 of 2 - select 'use contact address' tick box and click 'Continue'

+6. Add account to Consolidated Billing:
+ * Select 'My Billing Dashboard' from drop down menu under the Account Name - top right of window.
+ * Select the 'Consolidated Billing' menu option and click 'Sign up for Consolidated Billing'

 * Financial approval and cost/activity code from your delegate.
 2. Don't enter your payment information!
 Leave this screen and contact the Autobots to get your new account added to GA's Consolidated Billing first.